santimars/Tell_me_about_yourself/Contribuciones.md

 # Your Contribution

-We appreciate your help in contributing to open source. ❤️
+We appreciate your support of contributing to open source. ❤️

 If you want to know what you can contribute to this open source, I encourage you to read our [readme.md](https://github.com/santimars/Tell_me_about_yourself/blob/main/README.md).
 If you want to make a change to the repository or add some help, you can contact us.
 You can add this repository to your favorites 🌟: